The Paraclete and the Three Barriers

 In the biblical and Islamic prophetic pattern, revelation is not always given in the same form.
 The Torah is associated with Moses and the tablets at Sinai.
 In the Gospel of Barnabas’ own presentation, Jesus receives the Gospel on the Mount of Olives through Gabriel, with the book descending into his heart.[23]
 The Qur’an, by contrast, is understood in Islamic tradition as a revelation delivered to Prophet Muhammad through Gabriel over the course of his prophetic mission, from the beginning of revelation in 610 until his death in 632.[24]
 Prophet Muhammad recited what he received, and the revelation was preserved through recitation, memorization, and writing.

-In this light, the Johannine phrase becomes especially striking: he will not speak on his own authority; but whatever he hears, he will speak; and he will declare to you the things that are to come.
-The wording does not merely describe someone who brings general comfort or inner consolation.
+The wording reaches beyond general comfort or inner consolation.
 It describes a figure who receives, hears, speaks, and announces.
 For that reason, John 16:13 is particularly noteworthy when compared with the Islamic account of Qur’anic revelation.

 Conclusion: Not a Forced Wordplay, but a Prophetic Pattern

-The dominant Christian answer became the Holy Spirit, especially because Jesus came to be understood as the divine Son, the incarnate Word, and the final revelation of God.
-But if Jesus is read in the Gospel’s own sent-messenger and Israel-focused mission language, the expectation of another messenger after him is not inherently foreign to the text.
+above all because John 14 uses that title and because Jesus came to be understood as the divine Son, the incarnate Word, and the final revelation of God.
+But if Jesus is also read in the Gospel’s own sent-messenger and Israel-focused mission language, the expectation of another messenger after him is not inherently foreign to the wider Johannine pattern.

 References